 Imagine the horror and shame that I experienced when both the recording technician and my friend gave me a look like I was someone who just didn’t belong there.

 I learned it the hard way, and it’s still something I regret.
-I learned a couple of extremely important lessons.
+I learned a couple of extremely important lessons on using reverb and delay

 - Reverb and delay: they’re both different.